Grandparents' Guide to Teaching Financial Literacy

 The role of grandparents has long been to comfort, support, and even spoil their grandchildren.
 But in a time of rising costs, particularly for education and housing, many grandparents are finding new ways to help—whether through direct financial aid, estate planning, or simply by passing on their hard-earned lessons of financial literacy.

-"Of course, there are a variety of ways beyond cash gifts to provide financial support, depending on what you're looking to achieve," says Susan Hirshman, director of wealth management at Schwab Wealth Advisory, Inc. Generally speaking, assistance falls into four categories.
+Of course, there are a variety of ways beyond cash gifts to provide financial support, depending on what you're looking to achieve.
+Generally speaking, assistance falls into four categories.

 1. Education expenses

-The IRS allows you to frontload a tax-advantaged 529 college savings plan with up to five years' worth of annual gifts—or $80,000 ($160,000 for married couples)—with no gift-tax consequences, provided you treat the gift as occurring over five years on your taxes.
-"The benefit of frontloading is you have a larger amount of money that can potentially grow—tax-free—for longer," Susan says.
+The IRS allows you to frontload a tax-advantaged 529 college savings plan with up to five years' worth of annual exclusion gifts—or $95,000 ($190,000 for married couples) in 2025—with no gift-tax consequences.
+You can't make additional contributions to that specific 529 plan or other gifts to that beneficiary for the next five years without potentially incurring gift tax or affecting your lifetime exemption.
+However, frontloading provides you—and your grandchild—with an opportunity to have a larger amount of money that can potentially grow tax-free for longer.1

 Learn about the Schwab 529 Savings Plan.